 If five PMFs are assessed against players on a single team during a game, that team forfeits the game.
 For this purpose, an ejection is equivalent to two PMFs.
 For example, if three or more players on a single team are ejected, that team forfeits the game.
-If the situation arises where both teams would be required to forfeit the game due to multiple player ejections, the Competition Director shall convene the TRG and determine the appropriate outcome based on competition considerations.
+If the situation arises where both teams would be required to forfeit the game due to multiple player ejections, the ADA determines the appropriate outcome based on competition considerations.